Jeiwan/uniswapv3-book/content/docs/milestone_6/introduction.md

 This is the cherry on the cake of this book.
 In this milestone, we're going to learn how Uniswap contract can be extended and integrated into third-party protocols.
-This possibility is a direct consequence of having core contracts with only crucial functions–this allows to integrate such core contracts into high-order contract with unexpected mechanics.
+This possibility is a direct consequence of having core contracts with only crucial functions, which allows to integrate them into other contracts without the need of adding new features to core contracts.

 A bonus feature of Uniswap V3 was the ability to turn liquidity positions into NFT tokens.
 Here's an example of one such NFT tokens: